-RLSSA supports the Australian Sports Anti Doping Agency (ASADA) Pure Performance in Sport Charter with ASADA being present at the Australian Pool Life Saving Championships each year.
+RLSSA supports the Australian Sports Anti Doping Agency (ASADA) Pure Performance in Sport Charter.

-For further education regarding Anti-Doping in sport, please visit the ASADA e-learning Pure Performance online http://www.asada.gov.au/education/individuals.html.
-There is a range of e-learning activities as well as vodcasts and anti-doping advice.
+For further education regarding Anti-Doping in sport, please visit the ASADA e-learning Pure Performance online https://www.asada.gov.au/anti-doping-programmes/education.
+There is a range of e-learning activities as well as podcasts and anti-doping advice.

 If you are unsure of the status of your medication, vitamins or supplements please visit Check Your Substances or call the Anti-Doping hotline 13 000 ASADA (13 000 27232)

 International Life Saving Federation Anti Doping Rules 2015